All News — Page 44

 At The University of Alabama, Anna Grace Baker has distinguished herself as both a nursing student and a Crimsonette.
 Her days are long, filled with clinical rotations, classes, and hours of dance practice, yet she moves through them with focus and purpose.
 Balancing academics, athletics, and leadership, she has embraced every challenge as an opportunity […]

-There are 105 members of the Alabama House of Representatives, and Chip Brown (R-Hollinger’s Island) represents the most southerly district 105, from just south of Mobile to the Gulf of America.
-Brown announced Monday that he will seek a third term running in the May 2026 primary and November general election.
-He cited his record […]
+State Rep. Chip Brown announced Monday that he will seek a third term running in the May 2026 primary and November general election.

 If Alabama Governor Kay Ivey wants the ABC board to crack down on drinking in certain parts of the state, we should question the lust for gambling and marijuana at the same time.
 Alcohol ills exist, prohibition is not coming, but if you think drinking is causing violence, inviting in other vices seems like a […]